HateFindingNames/xraythesis-handel/README.md

 # 2. Windows

 Handel is built with SCons+swtoolkit.
-The latest version of Scons and swtoolkit are updated to be compatile with python3
+The latest version of SCons and swtoolkit are updated to be compatible with python3

 1. Install the latest Python3 Windows installer from [python.org] or using Chocolately.
 The x86-64 version is fine on a 64-bit system.